Assisted dying: information for members

 - Read our response to the consultation on the Bill.

-Recordings of our webinars on assisted dying for Hospice UK members
+Recordings and slides from our webinars on assisted dying for Hospice UK members

 -